regb/scabolic/README.md

 Then you can use CafeSat as follows:

-    ./cafesat [ OPTIONS ] INPUT
+    ./cafesat [ OPTIONS ] { INPUT ]

-By default (actually, this cannot be changed so far), the INPUT is assumed to be in Dimacs CNF format.
+If no INPUT is specified, then CafeSat will expect SMT-LIB commands on the standard input, which is the standard behaviour of the SMT-LIB specifications.
+If an input is specified, then it will be parsed as an SMT-LIB script, and fully interpreted.
+Options can be used to modify this behaviour, for example the --demacs option will interpret the INPUT file in Dimacs CNF format.

 The [Scala'13 paper](http://dx.doi.org/10.1145/2489837.2489839) gives a short overview of CafeSat.

+###Examples

+To start an interactive session in the REPL with SMT-LIB:
+    ./cafesat
+To execute an SMT-LIB script you can do the following:
+    ./cafesat < input.smt2
+which simply transparently redirect stdin to the content of the file.
+Or use:
+    ./cafesat input.smt2
+in which CafeSat will open the file before feeding it to the SMT solver.

+To solve Dimacs SAT problems, use:
+    ./cafesat --dimacs input.cnf

 ##Scala API